 So if the economics aren’t in the customer’s favor when charging $10 per month, why do so many hosting companies do it?
 The answer is twofold.
 One is that they try to make a lot of money on upselling and hidden fees.

-For example, things like migration, SSL certificates, domain registrations, WHOIS privacy, ad revenue from parked domains, dedicated IP addresses, fake SEO help, website badges, and other stuff that is mostly junk.
+For example, things like website migration, SSL certificates, domain registrations, WHOIS privacy, ad revenue from parked domains, dedicated IP addresses, fake SEO help, website badges, and other stuff that is mostly junk.
 But those don’t always happen, as the people using these services are typically trying to save money and that’s why they’ve chosen them.

 The second is what we call in the hosting industry “churn and burn”.
 Wait, that doesn’t sound good, what does that mean?
 It’s when you have a model where you know you’re charging too little with a bait-and-switch strategy, you know as a result your customer service is going to be terrible, you know people are going to be upset, you know you’re going to lose X customers per quarter, and you’ve designed your business model around trying to replace those X customers.